trungtinpham2212/SWD_G2_EDUCONNECT_MB/README.md

 > **EduConnect** – Development of an AI Virtual Assistant for Parent–Teacher Communication Portals in High School.

 This mobile application serves as the frontend for the EduConnect system, designed to enhance communication between parents and teachers via an AI-powered assistant.
-Built with **React Native** and **Expo**, this app ensures smooth cross-platform user experiences.
+Built with **React Native**, **Expo**, and **TypeScript**, this app ensures smooth cross-platform user experiences.

 ---